sahil-578/QuillCraft/README.md

 - **User Authentication**:
   - Secure login and signup functionality.
-  - Social login options using Google and Facebook OAuth.
 - **Blog Management**:
   - Create, edit, and delete blog posts.
   - View detailed blog content with an optimized layout.
 - **Rich Text Editing**:
   - A WYSIWYG editor to format blog content seamlessly.
-- **Category & Tag Management**:
-  - Organize blogs with categories and tags for better navigation.
+- **Comments and Likes**:
+  - Allow users to comment on and like blog posts.
-- **Search & Filter**:
+- **Bookmarking**:
-  - Easily search for blogs using keywords, categories, or tags.
+  - Users can bookmark blogs to revisit later.
 - **Responsive Design**:
   - Built with **Tailwind CSS**, ensuring a modern and mobile-friendly experience.
 - **SEO-Friendly**: